awsdocs/amazon-workmail-user-guide/doc_source/open_shared_inbox.md

    The shared mail folders are now visible in the navigation pane\.
 **Note**
-The shared folders are stored in your Amazon WorkMail web application profile, so the next time you log in to the Amazon WorkMail web application, the opened folders are still displayed\.
+The shared folders are stored in your Amazon WorkMail web application profile\.
+The next time you log in to the Amazon WorkMail web application, the opened folders are still displayed\.
 If you receive a message saying "`You have insufficient privileges to open this folder.`", contact the owner of the folder and ask them to grant you access\.
 To change folder permissions, in the navigation pane, right\-click the folder, choose **Properties**, **Permissions**\.

-1. To close a shared folder, open the context \(right\-click\) menu for the shared folder, and then choose **Close store**\.
+1. To close a shared folder, open the context \(right\-click\) menu for the shared folder, and choose **Close store**\.